heroku/log-shuttle/readme.md

 #### -logplex-token

-Logplex requries HTTP authentication. log-shuttle uses this flag's value to authenticate against the API in addition to inflating each log's headers with the token.
+log-shuttle uses this flag's value to inflate each log's headers with the token, which serves as an identifier of the source of the log message.
+If the `LOGPLEX_URL` does not contain a username or password, this value is also used as the HTTP Basic Auth password.

 #### -skip-headers